jponf/wpm1py/README.md

 a wrapper to call the solver's API directly.

 There are two restrictions for the solver interface implementations:
-  1. All the methods on the base class have to be overrided.
+  1. All the methods on the base class have to be overridden.
   2. The \__init\__ method can't expect arguments.

 <a name="importnote"/>